deepaksood619/deepaksood619.github.io/docs/book-summaries/48-laws-of-power.md

 ## 7. Get others to do the work for you, but always take the credit

 Use the wisdom, knowledge, and legwork of other people to further your own cause.
-Not only will such assistance save you valuable time and energy, it will give you a godlike aura of efficiency and speed.
+Not only will such assistance save you valuable time and energy, it will give you a god like aura of efficiency and speed.
 In the end your helpers will be forgotten and you will be remembered.
 Never do yourself what others can do for you.

 - You must secure the credit for yourself.
 - Learn to take advantage of others work to further your own cause.